MarcRodrigFelix/NBA_Teams/README.md

 # NBATeams

-Welcome to this ruby gem.
+Welcome to this Ruby Gem.
 Here you can view all 30 NBA teams.
 You can also choose to view the team's roster.
+You may view as many teams as you want.

 ## Installation

-Install with.
+Install with:

     $ gem install NBA_Teams

 ## Usage

-Run the application with.
+Run the application with:

     $ ruby bin/NBA_Teams